-With an acceptance rate of less than 3% (yes, truly), Caltech is one of the most highly selective schools in the country.
-Although ACT or SAT results are now required again during the admissions process, the Caltech admissions committee does give serious weight to the six supplemental essay prompts that they require from all applicants.
+With an acceptance rate under 4% (yes, truly), Caltech is one of the most highly selective schools in the country.
+The most recent complete figure is 3.78% for the Class of 2029, when 427 students were admitted from 11,285 applicants, and Caltech extended 428 offers for the Class of 2030.
+Although ACT or SAT results are now required again during the admissions process, the Caltech admissions committee does give serious weight to the supplemental essay prompts that they require from all applicants.

 Why did you choose your proposed area of interest?
-If you selected ‘other’, what topics are you interested in pursuing?
-(100-200 words)
+If you selected “other”, what topics are you interested in pursuing?
+(Min: 150 / Max: 200 words)

 We all have a story of what drives us to pursue a certain academic pathway and career.
 How did your interest initially develop?
 What was the spark?
 How have you nurtured this passion and how has it evolved over time?
 If you desire to go into engineering, this is a chance to talk about everything from your childhood fascination with how things work to your participation in an award-winning robotics program at your high school.
 Share a compelling (and, of course, true!) narrative about how your love of your future area of study has blossomed to its present levels.